Alfred Hook Lecture Series – Clive Brown: Re-connecting with the Past

 Friday 26 July 2024

-Join us for a Hook Lecture by Professor Clive Brown (University of Leeds) focusing on the growing interest in historically-informed performance of Classical and Romantic music during the past half century.
+As part of our Alfred Hook Lecture Series, Professor Clive Brown (University of Leeds) joined is to present a talk focusing on the growing interest in historically-informed performance of Classical and Romantic music during the past half century.

 Twentieth-century modernism focused strongly on the ‘law of progress’.
 Advances in scientific knowledge and technological skill encouraged the notion that artistic judgement, too, was superior to that of the past.
 This notion, which was particularly strong in musical performance, encouraged the idea that past practices should be replaced by new ones.
 Influential performers and pedagogues such as Artur Schnabel and Carl Flesch rejected traditional practices in favour of their own novel conceptions.
 They established new principles of ‘tasteful’ performance.
 During the past half century we increasingly questioned those principles.
 We began to explore the aesthetics of the past with the aid not only of documentary evidence, but also early recordings and piano rolls.
 We began to think more objectively about how that knowledge might be used to revitalize our understanding of performing practices in the mainstream repertoire of the Classical and Romantic periods.